 However, experts also warn of the potential disruptions from other new weapons that can be used as part of, or separately from, a cyber-attack.

-1819 News spoke to Art Faulkner, former Director of the Alabama Emergency Management Agency, who expressed his biggest fear in regards to infrastructure vulnerability – the damage from an electromagnetic pulse (EMP).
+1819 News spoke to Art Faulkner, former Director of the Alabama Emergency Management Agency, who expressed his biggest fear in regard to infrastructure vulnerability – the damage from an electromagnetic pulse (EMP).

 “An electromagnetic pulse (EMP), also known as a transient electromagnetic disturbance (TED), whether natural or artificial, is the event that concerned me most as State EMA Director,” said Faulkner.
 “Our dependence on computers and wireless communications in 2022, even with pre-planning and mitigation efforts, means we are very vulnerable if this type of event happens.”